Kelley has been a boxing fan since the 1960s, but he's particularly interested in classic boxers from the '60s, '70s, '80s and '90s.

 The “No Mas” Debacle

 In his first fight against Sugar Ray Leonard, Durán seemed to have the mental edge, which is very important in a fight, almost as important as the physical aspect.
-But in the second one, fought just five months later, Leonard was determined to intimidate the Durán.
-For instance, in the seventh round, Leonard wound up with a right handed bolo punch and then hit Durán with his left hand.
+But in the second one, fought just five months later, Leonard was determined to intimidate Durán.
+For instance, in the seventh round, Leonard wound up with a right-handed bolo punch and then hit Durán with his left hand.
 Then, during the eighth round, Leonard landed a solid uppercut against Durán, who turned and walked away from Leonard and declared, “No más!” (no more), ending the fight.
 A TV analyst for the fight, heavyweight champion Larry Holmes kept saying “I don’t understand.”
 Seemingly, only Durán understood why he quit.

 This was indeed a humiliating defeat for Durán, and if his career had ended at this point, he could have been labeled the biggest chump in the history of boxing.
 But Durán did what many people have done in the world of sport and the movies too, for that matter.